Wandalen/willbe/doc/version2.eng/README.md

   Launch of some builds of the module for construction of it.
 </details>
 <details><summary><a href="./tutorial/StepsPredefined.md">
-      Embedded steps
+      Predefined steps
   </a></summary>
-  How to use embedded steps for the work with remote submodules.
+  How to use predefined steps for the work with remote submodules.
 </details>
 <details><summary><a href="./tutorial/Criterions.md">
       Criterions